Making Space in Abstraction

 A revisionist history is bound to bring surprises, even with work acquired long ago.
 That first room counters the epic scale of Abstract Expressionism with collage by Anne Ryan and Janet Sobel, perhaps the first drip painter.
 The show leaves out Hesse's large work in favor of hanging paper-mâché and cord, created at an abandoned German textile factory.
 I already hear cries to move all this immediately to the regular galleries, displacing as many men as possible, to get a revisionist history going there, too.
 That would be a mistake.
 This is not a zero-sum game at the expense of men who changed the rules—and it is not another round of puffery and pop stars.

 Does MoMA have a distinct vision of women in art?
 Maybe or maybe not, and either can be the point of giving them their due.
 One can argue that all along, as with Mitchell or Krasner's Gaea, they have rooted abstraction in both subjectivity and nature.
 One can again argue for riffs on craft, such as polyurethane Belly-Cushions by Alina Szapocznikow.
-One can also argue for women as outsiders, including Jews who escaped Europe—with Szapocznikow a Holocaust survivor.
+One can also argue for women as outsiders, including Jews who escaped Europe—with Szapocznikow a Holocaust survivor like Si Lewen.
 Male immigrants like Arshile Gorky would understand.

 Massive or spare?